ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 > The modified Merkle Patricia tree (trie) provides a persistent data structure to map between arbitrary-length binary data (byte arrays).
 It is defined in terms of a mutable data structure to map between 256-bit binary fragments and arbitrary-length binary data.
 The core of the trie, and its sole requirement in terms of the protocol specification is to provide a single 32-byte value that identifies a given set of key-value pairs.

 The only backing store supported is LevelDB through the `levelup` module.

+Note: this `README` reflects the state of the library from `v5.0.0` (UNRELEASED) onwards.
+See `README` from the [standalone repository](https://github.com/ethereumjs/merkle-patricia-tree) for an introduction on the last preceeding release.

 # INSTALL